somsos/MWD_calculator/5_frontend/2_workspace/README.md

 - [X] Check type of keyboard it shows in android
 - [X] Check inputs like 0.105 can get in without problems (when gets 0.10 transform it to 0.1)
 - [X] Check input by keyboard in Firefox, and ensure that they get in like numbers and not like text
+- [X] Create an executable
+- [X] Set autofocus at first input
+- [X] Transform comma in point
-- [ ] Create a description of how to test that the input by text is fire proof to introduce text or something that lead to text instead of number.
+- [>] test that the input number by text input is fire proof.
+  - [ ] Create a description of.
+    - [ ] How any that is not a number is rejected
+    - [ ] How a comma is transformed to a point
+    - [ ] ".N" or ",0" is transformed to "0.N"
+    - [ ] ".N.N" transformed to "N.N"
+    - [ ] "N..N" transformed to "N.N"
-- [ ] Set autofocus at first input
+    - [ ] "N.0N" it does not give problems.
 - [ ] Make the icon image with background transparency, for future change of background color in the page
+- [ ] Add button of add excel
-- [ ] Transform comma in point
+- [ ] Add button of download excel
 - [ ] Create build to change the manifest (in index.html) and worker (main.XXX.js) to the child path
 - [ ] Create installable as PWA
-- [ ] Add button of add excel
-- [ ] Add button of download excel

 <!--
+npm run desktop-make -- --arch="x64" --platform="win32

 Agregar a que aprendí hoy: Evitar que se ejecute el evento click del padre al hacer click en un hijo.

 <div *ngFor='let item of history; index as i' class='history-row-container'>